ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Importantly, Contact Monitoring impacts how the server is able to enforce access control on Monitor queries.
-While Search and Update queries can enforce access control on a "point in time" basis, where a user is allowed to execute the query at one point in time but maybe not the next, Monitor queries MUST have *accretive* access control.
-This is because, if a user is allowed to execute a Search or Update query for a label, the user may then need to issue at least one Monitor query for the label some time in the future.
+While Search and Update queries can enforce access control on an arbitrary "point in time" basis, where a user is allowed to execute the query at one point in time but maybe not the next, users are sometimes required by the protocol to make Monitor queries based on the Search and Update queries they made in the past.
 These Monitor queries MUST be permitted, regardless of whether or not the user is still permitted to execute such Search or Update queries.

 ## Third-Party Auditing